tensorchiefs/data/README.md

      ```

 2. **Using the R Package**:
   - Load the `edudat` package and datasets:
      ```R
      library(edudat)
      df <- load_data("challenger.csv")
      ```
   - Using additional functions (currently only in R), like plot_data:
      ```R
-      plot_data(df)
+      plot_data(df) + theme_minimal()
      ```
      Note that not all datasets have additional functions.
 They need to be defined in an accompanying qmd script.

 ### Python